jekolbe/lit-header/README.md

 ## Communication

 Communication between header and inner app happenes via standard browser **[Events](https://developer.mozilla.org/de/docs/Web/API/Event)**.
 For this purpose a separate library can be integrated which serves as an abstraction of `addEventListener` and `dispatchEvent`.
-Check out the `Inject Navigation` button for more information
+Check out the `Inject Navigation` button on the landing page.

 ## i18n